Don’t just stand by

 Tips for speaking out

 Sometimes it is hard to know what to say when someone makes an inappropriate statement about women or behaves inappropriately towards a woman.
-Try one of the following tactics.
+Try one of the following tactics to respond:

 Safely intervene when you see violence happening